ngromeconf/ngrome-website/src/content/workshops/2025-06-19-4-ng-girls-workshop.md

 ---
-slug: 2025-06-19-ng-girls-workshop
+slug: ng-girls-workshop-2025-06-19
 tag: Diversity
-title: ng-Girls - FREE, Oe-Day workshop for beginners!
+title: ng-Girls - A FREE, one-day workshops for beginners!
 description: We are holding a one-day workshops for beginners!
 date: '2025-06-19'
 time: '09:30 AM - 5:30 PM'